bhagya518/Dzone-/README.md

 A Flutter project.

-## Getting Started With d_zoneeee
-Hello !
-I am Sinchana S M .
-A college student trying some fun projets, here's what d_zoneeee is all about.
-Its a flutter application designed for android.

 The whole Intention of this app is to map deadzones and create a report.
 So whats the use?
 Yup to answer that , its an attempt to create an report showing all the deadzones mapped, so ISPs can use this data if required for better implementation of their network towers.